ClinicalAgents: Multi-Agent Orchestration for Clinical Decision Making with Dual-Memory: Methodology

-where $\alpha\in (0,1)$ is the weight balancing missing evidence reduction and confidence increase.
-Our reward function $\mathcal{R}$ yields a positive reward as long as either missing evidence decreases or the top hypothesis becomes more confident.
-Otherwise, it incurs a penalty.
-This formulation ensures the system prioritizes actions that either eliminate evidence gaps or increase the certainty of a specific diagnosis.

-The search concludes when the terminal action $a_\text{term}$ was selected, which denotes the {Clinical Closure} is reached via a confirmed diagnosis and treatment plan; or when the backtracking limit $\eta$ is reached without resolving diagnostic uncertainty.
+where $\alpha,\beta,\gamma \ge 0$ are weighting coefficients for missing-evidence reduction, confidence improvement, and uninformative-action penalty, respectively; $\Delta \mathcal{E}_t^m$ and $\Delta c_t$ denote the change in missing evidence and hypothesis confidence at step $t$ (Eq.~\eqref{eq:missing_and_confidence}).
+The search concludes when the terminal action $a_\text{term}$ is selected, which denotes that the {clinical closure} is reached via a confirmed diagnosis and treatment plan; or when the maximum orchestration length $\eta$ is reached without resolving diagnostic uncertainty.

 With the action space $\mathcal{A}$ and reward function $\mathcal{R}$ defined, we describe the decision-making process of the orchestrator $\mathcal{O}$ as follows.
-Starting from an initial $\mathcal{M}_\text{work}^t$ (the current Working Memory snapshot), the orchestrator repeatedly: \begin{enumerate}[label=(\roman*), leftmargin=0pt, itemindent=*, align=left] \item Selects an action $a_t\in\mathcal{A}$; \item Samples the next $\mathcal{M}_\text{work}^{t+1}$ with the orchestrator $\mathcal{O}$ considering the current $\mathcal{M}_\text{work}^t$ and action $a_t$, by executing the chosen agent/tool call and updating the working memories and workflow stage; \item Receives rewards with reward function $\mathcal{R}$, shaped to encourage evidence completion and increased top-hypothesis confidence. \item Repeats (i)-(iii) until the orchestration terminates. \end{enumerate}
+Starting from an initial $\mathcal{M}_\text{work}^t$ (the current working memory snapshot), the orchestrator repeatedly: \begin{enumerate}[label=(\roman*), leftmargin=0pt, itemindent=*, align=left] \item Selects an action $a_t\in\mathcal{A}$; \item Samples the next $\mathcal{M}_\text{work}^{t+1}$ with the orchestrator $\mathcal{O}$ considering the current $\mathcal{M}_\text{work}^t$ and action $a_t$, by executing the chosen agent/tool call and updating the working memory and workflow stage; \item Receives rewards with reward function $\mathcal{R}$, shaped to encourage evidence completion and increased top-hypothesis confidence. \item Repeats (i)-(iii) until the orchestration terminates. \end{enumerate}

 Next, we introduce our MCTS-based Expansion and Backtracking strategy.
-Given the current $\mathcal{M}_\text{work}$, the orchestrator model $\mathcal{O}$ outputs an action selection score distribution $\mathcal{O}(a\mid \mathcal{M}_\text{work},\mathcal{I}_{\text{select}})$ over all actions $a\in\mathcal{A}$.
+Given the current $\mathcal{M}_\text{work}^t$, the orchestrator model $\mathcal{O}$ outputs an action selection score distribution $\mathcal{O}(a\mid \mathcal{M}_\text{work}^t,\mathcal{I}_{\text{select}})$ over all actions $a\in\mathcal{A}$.
 We first construct a candidate set by taking the top-$K$ actions: